Residence Life at the University of Puget Sound - Updated 2/4/2015

 Resident Assistant (RA)

-Resident Assistants compose the majority of student staff in the Residence Life department.
-RAs live and work in more traditional predominantly first-year living communities such as Todd/Phibbs, Regester, Seward, Langlow, Schiff, Harrington, Smith, University, and Anderson/Langdon.
+Resident Assistants compose the majority of student leadership positions in the Residence Life department.
+RAs live and perform leader services in more traditional, predominantly first-year living communities such as Todd/Phibbs; Regester, Seward & Langlow; Schiff & Harrington; Smith & University, and Anderson/Langdon.
 RAs are the primary means of support for residents in these communities, responsible for checking in regularly on the health and wellness of members of the community, and promoting community standards.
-RAs are expected to work approximately 20 hours per week.
+RAs are expected to perform leader services for approximately 20 hours per week.

 Resident Programming Advisor (RPA)

-The Resident Programming Advisor is a position designed to support the Residence Hall Association (RHA) in one of six communities – Todd/Phibbs; Regester, Seward & Langlow; Schiff & Harrington; Smith & University, and Anderson/Langdon.
-This position has all of the responsibilities of a Resident Assistant, with the added opportunity to work more directly with traditional programming in the community by co-advising an RHA.
-RPAs are expected to work approximately 20 hours per week.
+The Resident Programming Advisor is a student leadership position designed to support the Residence Hall Association (RHA) in one of six communities – Todd/Phibbs; Regester, Seward & Langlow; Schiff & Harrington; Smith & University, and Anderson/Langdon.
+This position has all of the responsibilities of a Resident Assistant, with the added opportunity to interact more directly with traditional programming in the community by co-advising an RHA.
+RPAs are expected to perform leader services approximately 20 hours per week.

 Resident Community Coordinator (RCC)

-Resident Community Coordinators live and work in Trimble Hall, Commencement Hall, and the neighborhoods (on-campus houses).
+Resident Community Coordinators live and perform leader services in Trimble Hall, Commencement Hall, and the neighborhoods (on-campus houses).
 RCCs are responsible for supporting students in their growth and development as continuing students living on campus, as well as maintaining healthy and safe living environments.
 A Trimble RCC is on-call (checking the building for health and safety concerns) each night of the week.
-Trimble RCCs are expected to work approximately 20 hours per week.
-House and Commencement RCCs are expected to work approximately 10-15 hours per week, and are on-call only Friday, Saturday, and Sunday nights.
+Trimble RCCs are expected to perform leader services approximately 20 hours per week.
+House and Commencement RCCs are expected to perform leader services approximately 10-15 hours per week, and are on-call only Friday, Saturday, and Sunday nights.

-Greek House Coordinators (GHC) live and work in the fraternity and sorority houses on Union Avenue.
+Greek House Coordinators (GHC) live and perform leader services in the fraternity and sorority houses on Union Avenue.
 Each Greek chapter has one GHC, who is an active member of that organization.
 GHCs live in their respective chapter house and are responsible for supporting fellow live-in members in their growth and development as continuing students on campus, as well as maintaining a healthy and safe living environment.
-The GHC position does not serve on an on-call rotation and typically works approximately 10-15 hours per week fulfilling the various administrative and interpersonal aspects of the position.
+The GHC position does not serve on an on-call rotation and typically performs leader services approximately 10-15 hours per week fulfilling the various administrative and interpersonal aspects of the position.

-Compensation for student staff positions varies depending on the staff classification.
-Responsibilities vary between positions, as outlined:
+Payment for student leader services varies depending on the student leadership position.
+Responsibilities vary between positions, as outlined below:

-Failure to perform responsibilities, failure to support the mission of the Division of Student Affairs and the Office of Residence Life, or other job responsibilities as designated by a professional staff member of Residence Life will constitute grounds for probation or release.
+Failure to perform leader services, failure to support the mission of the Division of Student Affairs and the Office of Residence Life, or other position responsibilities as designated by a professional staff member of Residence Life will constitute grounds for probation or release.